The Great Reset & the Fourth Industrial Revolution

 English Standard Version

-For the head of Syria is Damascus, and the head of Damascus is Rezin.
-And within sixty-five years Ephraim will be shattered from being a people.
+‘… And within sixty-five years Ephraim will be shattered from being a people.’

 Its final demise will be spectacular, sudden, devastating and completed at the hands of the King of Assyria – Isaiah 7:17, Hosea 11:5.

-The prevalent view amongst identity adherents and fundamentalist Christians has been that Asshur as ‘the instrument of God’s wrath’ in bringing true Israel to its knees in repentance past and future, is the nation of Germany and the German peoples.
-Yet geography, history, migration with autosomal DNA, mtDNA and Y-DNA Haplogroups, show that the Germans are actually descended from Ishmael [refer Chapter XXVIII The True Identity & Origin of Germany & Austria – Ishmael & Hagar].
+The prevalent view amongst identity adherents and fundamentalist Christians has been that Asshur as ‘the instrument of God’s wrath’ in bringing true Israel to its knees in repentance past and future, is the nation of Germany and the Teuton peoples.
+Yet geography, history, migration, autosomal DNA, mtDNA and Y-DNA Haplogroups, reveal that the Germans are actually descended from Ishmael – refer Chapter XXVIII The True Identity & Origin of Germans & Austrians – Ishmael & Hagar

-As the dominant nation from the descendants of Peleg, the son of Eber from Arphaxad a son of Shem in Western Europe; centrally placed Germany, is also the leading nation of all of Joktan’s descendants also from Eber, residing in Eastern Europe.
-In the future, a German led European Union will ally itself with the real Assyrians.
+As the dominant nation from the descendants of Peleg – the son of Eber from Arphaxad a son of Shem – in Western Europe, centrally placed Germany is also the leading nation of all of Joktan’s descendants from Eber, who reside in Eastern Europe.
+In the future, a German led United States of Europe will ally itself with the real Assyrians – refer article: Is America Babylon?

-The prophet Balaam provides a future prophecy on these specific nations, including Kitti, a son of Javan descended from Japheth.
+The prophet Balaam provides a future prophecy on these specific nations, including Kittim, a son of Javan descended from Japheth.

 Numbers 24:24